symfony/ux/src/Icons/doc/index.rst

 `ux.symfony.com/icons`_ has a huge searchable repository of icons from many different sets.
 This package provides a way to include any icon found on this site *on-demand*:

 1. Visit `ux.symfony.com/icons`_ and search for an icon you'd like to use.
 Once you find one you like, copy one of the code snippets provided.
-2. Paste the snippet into your Twig template and the icon will be automatically fetched (and cached).
-3. That's it!

-1. Visit `ux.symfony.com/icons`_ and search for an icon you'd like to use.
-Once you find one you like, copy one of the code snippets provided.